savoirfairelinux/cqfd/README.md

     [build]
     command='make'
     files='myprogram'
-    flavors='debug'
+    flavors='centos7 debug'

-A flavor will typically redefine the keys of the build section: command, files, archive.
+A flavor will typically redefine some keys of the build section: command, files, archive, distro.

 Flavors from a `.cqfdrc` file can be listed using the `flavors` argument.